곧옵니다! Goordhow Filo! በቅርብ ቀን! Malapit na! አብ ቀረባ እዋን! 持续更新中! جلد آرہے ہیں!

 We generally use Personal Information for the following reasons:

-- To conduct our public health activity and to provide our Services.
-We process Personal Information in order to carry out our public health activity and to provide our Services, which may include sending test kits to participants, creating participant accounts, analyzing respiratory samples, updating our maps of respiratory viruses including COVID-19 in Seattle and King County, and delivering test study results.
+- To conduct our research and to provide our Services.
+We process Personal Information in order to carry out our research and to provide our Services, which may include sending test kits to participants, creating participant accounts, analyzing respiratory samples, updating our maps of respiratory pathogens including COVID-19 in Seattle and King County, and delivering test study results.

 - To analyze and improve our Services.
 We are always working to improve and provide new reports, tools, and Services, and to fix bugs and other issues as they occur.
 Additionally, we analyze website, app, and online survey use to improve user experience and improve our public awareness and marketing campaigns.